Michigan State football the favorites to land former Oregon State QB Aidan Chiles

 — 247Sports (@247Sports) December 4, 2023

-Chiles could stay under the same offensive philosophy with the move.
-He was primarily recruited out of highschool by new Michigan State offensive coordinator and quarterbacks coach Brian Lindgren, who held the same positions on Smith’s staff at OSU.
+Chiles, a dual threat at 6 feet 3 and 200 pounds, could stay under the same offensive philosophy with the move.
+He was primarily recruited out of high school by new Michigan State offensive coordinator and quarterbacks coach Brian Lindgren, who held the same positions on Smith’s staff at OSU.

 "I anticipate Aidan Chiles will follow Jonathan Smith and Brian Lindgren, the offensive coordinator, to East Lansing," 247Sports national recruiting editor Brandon Huffman said.
 "So, keep an eye on that.
 I expect that to go down today and I ultimately think East Lansing will be his destination of choice."